-In 2022, there were 52 medical malpractice payments made in Wisconsin.
-Among all of the various jurisdictions, this ranked number 38 out of 59 in terms of raw numbers, but when viewed in terms of claims per capita, Wisconsin ranked number 52 of 59, which includes the 50 states, the District of Columbia, U.S. territories, and Armed Forces populations.
+In 2023, there were 52 medical malpractice payments made in Wisconsin.
+Among all of the various jurisdictions, this ranked number 41 out of 52 in terms of raw numbers, but when viewed in terms of claims per capita, Wisconsin ranked number 52 of 52, which includes the 50 states, the District of Columbia, and Puerto Rico.

 Across the country, the most common allegations giving rise to medical malpractice payments are "Failure to Diagnose" and "Improper Performance."
 Wisconsin is among those jurisdictions for which the top allegation appearing in the database is "Improper Performance."
 The second most frequent allegation appearing for Wisconsin in the database is "Failure to Diagnose."